 A $500 non-refundable credit is available for families with qualifying dependents who can’t be claimed for the CTC.
-This includes children with an Individual Taxpayer Identification Number who otherwise qualify for the CTC.
+This includes children with an ITIN who otherwise qualify for the CTC.
 Additionally, qualifying relatives (like dependent parents) and even dependents who aren’t related to you, but live with you, can be claimed for this credit.

 Since this credit is non-refundable, it can only help reduce taxes owed.
 If you can claim both this credit and the CTC, this will be applied first to lower your taxable income.

 File a 2022 tax return with Schedule 8812 “Additional Child Tax Credit.”

 Going to a paid tax preparer is expensive and reduces your tax refund.
 Luckily, there are free options available.
 These include Volunteer Income Tax Assistance (VITA), GetYourRefund.org and MyFreeTaxes.com.